 As things progressed in the weeks after ‘D-Day’, I started to work out the sort of things to ask but even then it was limited.
 I had been referred to an experienced NET team so I felt confident they would do whatever needed doing.
 In hindsight, I can now think of a quite a few questions I should have asked.
 That said, I suspect my team probably gave me the answers without having been asked the questions!

 My blogging efforts have turned into a ‘Community’ of sorts.
 Consequently, I’m contacted daily from people finding me on the web.
 Many of these people are at the pre-diagnosis or initial phase.
+Many are undiagnosed.
 Most are looking for information and some sound like they are already at the ‘acceptance stage’; some are frightened about the future, some are angry because they think they are not being told important information and some also feel they have been messed about or ‘fobbed off’ by their doctors.
 Of course I’m happy to help but only after reminding them that I’m just a wee Scottish guy with the same disease!

 I have to say that some people arrive on my site without a diagnosis but often seem to be very well prepared – the power of the internet I suspect.
 The questions I mostly get involve finding experts and then what questions to ask them.